Spiritual Travel Journey: Pt. I - Death & Unraveling

 After I said goodbye to my home in Tulum, I returned to the states for one week to sort, clear and pack up all of my belongings for storage.
 And to say goodbye to my childhood home, recently sold to another family.
 On the last night I quickly finished packing my bags for what would become my year of travel across Latin America.
 I left my childhood home once more, this time, it would be the last.

 I flew back to the Yucatan Penninsula and spent one month touring over 15+ Mayan archaelogical sites and cenotes across the states of Yucatan and Campeche.
 I swam with whale sharks, toured the Ruta Puuc, watched the fall equinox sunrise at Dzibilchaltun, cenote-hopped in Homun, and had the grounds of Dzibanche, Calakmul, Edzna and Santa Rosa Xtampak all to myself.
 I stood on top of ruins thousands of years old, high above large expanses of the jungle canopy, to witness peace and hear the songs of birds.
-Wandering through the ruins and jungle sancturaries of long-forgotten civilizations of the great and spiritual Maya.
-It’s already been an amazing first month to my year of travel.
+Wandering through the ruins and jungle sancturaries of long-forgotten civilizations of the Maya.
+It has already been an amazing first month of my year of travel.

 Previous